Acquiring Your Ideal Career in 5 Easy Steps

 It is important to do things in a systematic way.
 Therefore, setting up a timeline chart should be one of the most important things you do in your quest of procuring that idyllic position.
 Just as a navigator charts his course and chooses the safest paths—avoiding as many obstacles as possible; you must do the same.

-If your goal is a 12 to 48-month timeframe, depending on your chosen career, then you need to adapt a schedule that will allow you flexibility.
-You will need time to attend classes (whether on or off campus.)
-There should be allotted space for individual or group studying, whichever is applicable.
+If your goal is a 12- to 48-month timeframe, depending on your chosen career, then you need to adapt to a schedule that will allow you flexibility.
+You will need time to attend classes (whether on or off-campus.)
+There should be allotted space for individual or group study, whichever is applicable.
 You will have personal endeavors as well as meeting financial obligations that may require time allocation.

-Just as an explorer ensure every detail of his/her expedition is accountable—to be successful; you must not leave anything to chance!
+Just as an explorer ensures every detail of his/her expedition is accountable—to be successful; you must not leave anything to chance!
 Approach this venture as you would any important undertaking: deliberately and responsively.